Best Affordable Places to Live in North Carolina in 2025

 Where is the best and cheapest place to live in North Carolina?

 There are many different cities, towns and villages across North Carolina, and each one has a different set of amenities and cost of living.
-Among the affordable options are Greensboro, Cary, and Kinston.
+Among the affordable options are Greensboro, Kinston, and High Point.

 Where is the best area to live in North Carolina?